 Service

-: module to handle the business logic with encapsulated domain service & managers in OO style
+: module to handle the business logic with encapsulated domain service & managers in OO style, crucial for a clean Next.js full stack architecture.

-- Domain Driven Design provide domain service to handle the business logic
+- try to use Domain Driven Design principle to provide domain service to handle the business logic, persist data and other domain related tasks

 - return